-Please try the following solutions in their order for best results.
+Please try the following solutions in the given order for the best results.

 NOTE: We assume that you have made sure that your PC is free from viruses and other malicious software.
 If not, please thoroughly scan your PC with a good antivirus first before trying out other solutions.

-IMPORTANT: If the File Explorer is opening slowly, please refer to our File Explorer opening slowly in Windows 10 guide.
+IMPORTANT: If the File Explorer is opening slowly, please refer to our File Explorer opening slowly in the Windows 11/10 guide.

 Solution 1 of 8